lvllc904/Promethean_1/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Software Bill of Materials (SBOM)

+This project maintains a comprehensive [Software Bill of Materials](./SBOM.md) that documents all dependencies, components, and libraries used in the platform.
+The SBOM is regularly updated and provides transparency for security and license compliance purposes.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.